UsabilitySoft/react-typescript-electron-example/README.md

 ## Vercer Trades API

-(You will need to run the Vercer trades API as per Vercer Trades Readme)
+(You will need to run the Vercer trades API as per Vercer trades readme)

 ## React App